How You Can Help Your Snow Plow Crew

 Sometimes the weight of the snow coming off the plow will knock down a mailbox and sometimes a driver may hit mailboxes when plowing along the curb line.
 Mailbox damage, however, is often due to incorrect mailbox placement.
 To help our drivers, please check to see if your mailbox is placed properly.
 If possible, conduct an annual check on your mailbox before the snow falls.
 Over time, your mailbox may have shifted.
 The ground settles and shift, and your support post may rot, which could cause your mailbox to sink, tip forward or be weakened so that it is unable to handle the weight of the snow being pushed against it.

 Another common plowing occurrence is snow piling up in front of your driveways and mailboxes, and spilling onto sidewalks.
 Depending on the amount and weight of the snow, we understand this can be a real problem for residents to clean up.
-With 129+ miles of city streets, and realizing most residents need to get to and from work, our plow crew starts by opening the main, heavily traveled streets.
+With 350 lane miles to plow, and realizing most residents need to get to and from work, our plow crew starts by opening the main, heavily traveled streets.
 Public Works staff is out early to plow before your morning commute begins, and they will do the same for the evening commute until the snow event ends when they begin a full city plowing.
 Therefore, the timing of the snow plow clearing on your street will depend on when the storm completely ends, and it may take 7-10 hours or more to clear all city streets.

 Our drivers can be plowing for up to 16 hours at a time and are called away from their families on evenings, weekends and holidays.
 Also, these drivers have the same amount of snow at the end of their driveways as you.
 It can be tiring and challenging work; when you can, remember to show your appreciation.
 The best way to do that is by following city guidelines regarding winter street parking, proper collection cart placement, proper mailbox placement, and by exercising patience and understanding.
 City plow drivers are doing their absolute best to take care of city residents' winter plowing needs, as well as working hard year round to keep our city in good, working order.